-People who are unable to transport themselves or their children to Easterseals MORC for appointments are encouraged to work with their primary assigned staff to find independent transportation, such as learning to use the bus system or other resources.
+People who are unable to transport themselves to Easterseals MORC for appointments are encouraged to work with their primary assigned staff to find independent transportation, such as learning to use the bus system or other resources.
 Each location has bus lines near the sites.
 Some communities may offer shuttle services as well.

-If you cannot arrange a ride for your child/family in any other way, your primary assigned staff may be able to request transportation for you.
+If you cannot arrange a ride for yourself in any other way your primary assigned staff may be able to request transportation for you.
 Transportation assistance is limited and can only be provided on a temporary basis until other resources can be located.
 Requests for transportation must be submitted as far in advance as possible.